kbloom/sxml/readme.txt

 An SXML tag consists of:
 1) The node name
 2) The list of attributes
-3) Zero or more SXML tags and strings
+3) Zero or more children which can be SXML tags and strings

 Strings represent text nodes.
 Attributes are lists with each element being a cons